andywangprojects/andywangprojects.github.io/blog/My_journey_to_data_science.md

 ## Key Roles in Data Science

-Machine Learning Engineer (MLE)
+Machine Learning Engineer (MLE)\
 MLEs are the backbone of model building and machine learning pipelines, with a strong emphasis on Python and deep learning skills.
 They are crucial for developing infrastructure that supports sophisticated data processes ("Winter Webinar"，Guo).

-Data Scientist
+Data Scientist\
 hese professionals have a foundational knowledge of machine learning and deep learning, assisting in model training and enhancements.
 Their role also involves data visualization and managing both structured and unstructured data (Guo；"Data Analyst vs. Data Scientist").

-Data Analyst
+Data Analyst\
 I see Data Analysts as a more accessible version of Data Scientists.
 They primarily focus on data processing using tools like SQL and Python without engaging in complex modeling tasks.
 Their work is integral to the operational aspects of a company, such as developing key performance indicators and solving data-related issues (Guo; "Data Analyst vs. Data Scientist").

+· Business Analyst\
-· Business Analyst: This role requires less technical skill but a higher degree of business acumen and communication abilities.
+This role requires less technical skill but a higher degree of business acumen and communication abilities.
 Business Analysts are adept at using simpler platforms like Python and Excel to transform complex data insights into actionable business strategies ("Winter Webinar").

 ## A Day in the Life of a Data Analyst ("Winter Webinar")